 Get Wild at the Lincoln Park Zoo

-See lions, tigers, bears, and a baby gorilla in the heart of Chicago at the Lincoln Park Zoo.
+See lions, tigers, bears, and a gorilla in the heart of Chicago at the Lincoln Park Zoo.
 As one of the nation’s last remaining free zoos, the Lincoln Park Zoo always offers free activities daily and free events.
 For farm animal lovers, stop by the Farm-in-the-Zoo.
 If you still have energy left, walk over to the Nature Boardwalk for awesome views of the Chicago skyline.
 Photo courtesy of Megan Ross/ Lincoln Park Zoo.

 Escape the City at Nature Centers and Farms